neumantm/BA-thesis/README.md

 # Contained Files and Directories

-* ausarbeitung.tex
+* thesis.tex
   * Main file
   * New chapters are added by using `\input`
-  * Adjust title etc. here
 * Makefile: The Makefile.
 * README.md: This file.
 * uni-stuttgart-cs-cover.sty: Verbatim copy of uni-stuttgart-cs-cover.sty available at https://github.com/latextemplates/uni-stuttgart-computer-science-cover
 * `bibliography.bib`.
 Bibliography. [biblatex] format.
 Manage it with [JabRef].
 * content/: Place for the actual content
-  * content/einleitung.tex: First chapter: The introduction
+  * content/introduction.tex: First chapter: The introduction
-  * content/kapitel2.tex: Second chapter
+  * content/chapter.tex: Second chapter
-  * content/zusammenfassung`_`und`_`ausblick.tex: Conclusion and outlook.
+  * content/conclusion.tex: Conclusion and outlook.
-  * content/anhang.tex
 * graphics/: Directory containing the figures.
   By using PDFLaTeX it is possible to use PDFs, JPGs, PNGs, ...
 We recommend to use PDFs to enable smooth scaling.
 * macros/: Directory for macros.